dllagl/oss_code/readme.md

 - platform >= 2.0.2
 - os

-NOTE : If you use an integrated developement environement such as Spyder, you should not be concerned by the lake of libraries on your computer.
+NOTE : If you use an integrated developement environement, you should not be concerned by the lake of libraries on your computer.

 Although basic modules are pre-installed in most Linux distributions or in MacOS, specific ones sometimes require manual installation.
 To check if the module `example` is installed on your computer, run the following command on a terminal: